What are the best books for middle school boys? How do you know what books are considered ideal for a pre-teen?

 I hope that these suggestions will also be helpful to others and that Kye’s reviews of some of his favorite books will lead to other pre-teen boys embracing a love for reading as well.

 We will continue to update this post with additional favorites.
 Want an easy way to keep track of the best books for middle school boys?
-Be sure to check out our Amazon List of Best Books for Pre-Teen Boys here!
+Be sure to check out our Amazon List of Best Books for Middle School Boys here!